BrunoComCue/MasterThesis/README.md

 Title: General-Purpose Model-Free Object Tracking with 3D LiDAR

-The main branch is used for the SimpleLife 3D MOT tracking system, and the dev branch is for the mmTracker.
+This repository contains the code for the SimpleLife 3D MOT tracking system.
+The second tracking system developed for this thesis can be found at [https://github.com/BrunoComCue/MasterThesis_mmTracker.git](mmTracker).

 Most of the base code and structure are heavily based on the [SimpleTrack](https://github.com/tusen-ai/SimpleTrack.git) work, so the documentation can be found there